 Strategies staff can use to support students

 - As explained here, students may have disclosed their ADHD to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having ADHD may impact a student’s experience of college life.
+Be mindful of how having ADHD may impact a student’s experience of university life.

 - Make lecture notes available in advance if possible.
 As explained, a student with ADHD may have difficulty paying attention and writing notes in lectures.
 Access to lecture notes in advance allows the student to review and become familiar with the lecture content.
 Having access to the notes within the lecture (printed or on a laptop) facilitates the student to follow the format of the lecture, and add in notes as appropriate.
 Try to be consistent with where material can be accessed.

 - Provide, where possible, course material that is presented through varied and accessible methods, to engage students with different learning styles.
-Typically, a college environment focuses on learning through the written word, with less emphasis on visual, auditory, and kinaesthetic (learning by doing) styles.
+Typically, a university environment focuses on learning through the written word, with less emphasis on visual, auditory, and kinaesthetic (learning by doing) styles.
 Students with ADHD may have a preference for these alternative learning styles.

 - Students with ADHD may find it difficult to manage time and plan ahead.
-A clear timeline of events, assignments, and deadlines in the course handbook would support students to know when things are due.
+A clear time line of events, assignments, and deadlines in the course handbook would support students to know when things are due.